-February 2022 saw the third Strengthening Families Journal published on the new SFPC website, hosted by SCIE.
-The Journal is just one of the ways that learning from the programme will be shared across the sector, to model and support best practice in the successful adoption of innovation.
+May 2023 saw the fifth Strengthening Families Journal published on the new SFPC website, hosted by SCIE.
+The Journal is just one of the ways that learning from the Programme will be shared across the sector, to model and support best practice in the successful adoption of innovation.

-With huge thanks to readers of Issue 1 and 2, who replied to our call for comments and suggestions, the following summarises the feedback received so far and how we plan to respond.
+With huge thanks to readers of previous journals, who replied to our call for comments and suggestions, the following summarises the feedback received so far and how we plan to respond.

 Did you find the Strengthening Families Journal interesting?

 Yes!
 100% of responders found the Journal interesting, noting specific interest in: